jarvisms/pythondcs/README.md

 small_results = dcs.readings(id, startTime, endTime, periodCount, calibrated, interpolated, periodType, iterator) results = dcs.leargereadings(id, startTime, endTime, periodCount, calibrated, interpolated, periodType, iterator, maxwindow=timedelta(days=365))
 ```
 This will return an object containing a list or iterator of readings for the specified register or virtual meter and timespan.
-The structure is approximately a python dictionary containing header information with a nested list/iterator containing a dictionaries for each reading.
-Readings will have a timezone aware datetime in UTC, the reading value as a float (typically the Total Value, or instantaneous value) and an integer status flag.
+The structure is approximately a python dictionary containing header information with a nested list/iterator containing a dictionary for each reading.
+Readings will have a time zone aware datetime in UTC, the reading value as a float (typically the Total Value, or instantaneous value) and an integer status flag.

 Using an iterator (`iterator=True` with `ijson` module) will yield one reading at a time which may be more memory efficient for large data sets but the values are not retained after consumption.
 If memory usage is not a concern or you need to retain the data, then the `iterator=False` (default) will simply return one single list of reads.
-In both cases, each element of the list or iterator will consist of a dictionary with values as floats and dates as timezone aware datetime objects.
+In both cases, each element of the list or iterator will consist of a dictionary with values as floats and dates as time zone aware datetime objects.

 It is possible for the floats to represent positive and negative infinities or nan.